Too much choice can sometimes be the major problem with creating the best user experience.

 This is a similar experience in the workplace L&D space.

-Where someone like me is like Willy Wonka and I invite the users of the workforce into the chocolate factory with no clear intent on what they need to learn or what would be most useful to them at that moment.
+Where someone like me is the Willy Wonka character and I invite the users of the workforce into the chocolate factory.
+They have no clear intent on what they need to learn or what would be most useful to them at that moment.

 So, how can we improve this?

 One idea is that as ‘Willy Wonka’ in this scenario, we’re the curator of the content & creator of the experience.